George Bailey (It's a Wonderful Life): The war years

-During the war years, George and Mary had another two children, a daughter nicknamed "ZuZu" and a son, Thomas.
-George was classified 4-F by the draft board due to his ear.
-Ernie became a paratrooper and parachuted into France on D-Day.
-Marty helped capture the Bridge at Remagen, Sam produced plastic hoods for planes, and Bert went to Africa to fight, where he was wounded and eventually got the Purple Heart and Silver Star.
-While all of this happened, George served as an Air Raid Warden.
-Despite having to look after four children, Mary still had time to run the United Service Organizations in the town, and Mr. Potter became head of the draft board.
-It was Harry Bailey who had the crowning achievement of Bedford Falls.
-Harry, who became a Navy pilot, engaged in a risky interception of a kamikaze that was about to attack an Army transport, saving the lives of fifteen soldiers, to which he was awarded the Congressional Medal of Honor.
+During the war years, George and Mary have another two children, a daughter nicknamed "ZuZu" and a son, Thomas.
+George is classified 4-F (not eligible/unfit for military service) by the draft board due to his ear.
+Ernie becomes a paratrooper and parachutes into France on D-Day.
+Marty helps capture the Bridge at Remagen, Sam produces plastic hoods for planes, and Bert goes to Africa to fight, where he was wounded and eventually got the Purple Heart and Silver Star.
+While all of this is happening, George serves as an Air Raid Warden, remaining in Bedford Falls.
+Despite having to look after four children, Mary still has time to run the United Service Organizations in the town, and Mr. Potter becomes head of the draft board.
+Harry Bailey has the crowning achievement of Bedford Falls.
+Harry, who became a Navy pilot, engages in a risky interception of a kamikaze that was about to attack an Army transport, saving the lives of fifteen soldiers, to which he is awarded the Congressional Medal of Honor.